 RESEARCH INTERESTS

 Trained as a historian of medieval Europe with a particular interest in the intersection of religion and politics in Italy, Samantha Kelly’s current research examines the relations between Latin Europe and the Christian kingdom of Ethiopia in the pre-modern era.
-Her 2003 book, The New Solomon: Robert of Naples (1309-1343) and Fourteenth-Century Kingship (winner of the Marraro Prize of the American Catholic Historical Association) examined the ruling strategies and image-making of a monarch who juggled the responsibilities of his several Mediterranean territories and who cultivated an image of erudition and piety that attracted the attention of contemporary luminaries like Petrarch and Dante.
+Her book The New Solomon: Robert of Naples (1309-1343) and Fourteenth-Century Kingship (Brill, 2003; winner of the Marraro Prize of the American Catholic Historical Association) examined the ruling strategies and image-making of a monarch who juggled the responsibilities of his several Mediterranean territories and who cultivated an image of erudition and piety that attracted the attention of contemporary luminaries like Petrarch and Dante.
 In 2011 she published The ‘Cronaca di Partenope’: An Introduction to and Critical Edition of the First Vernacular History of Naples, examining the dating, authorship, sources, historical context and later influence of a text that was a landmark in Neapolitan communal identity and foundational to many later histories of the city and kingdom.

 COURSES REGULARLY TAUGHT